iobis/manual/nodes.md

   * Networking and Outreach: Participate in meetings of technical groups as well as the OBIS steering group and other relevant events; Assist with the promotion and communication of the OBIS programme component.
   * Provide assistance with technical support of IODE databases and other IT services of, or hosted by, the IOC Project Office for IODE, Oostende, Belgium.

-## Terms of Reference of OBIS Coordination Groups
+## TOR of OBIS Coordination Groups

 Each of the coordination groups will have one or two Co-Chair(s) who will: